Why Join The Climbing Team?

 - No more pushing the kids to exercise; they’ll push you to drop them off at the rock gym!

-- Climb-Safe instructors are all experienced climbers and specialize in coaching youths
+- Team instructors are all experienced climbers and specialize in coaching youths

 The Youth Climbing Team Program at Texas Rock Gym is a unique extracurricular activity for kids in Houston.
 It develops important life skills every child will need in their adult life.
 The skills they learn climbing strengthens their personality and helps build character.
 It’s the best gift you could give your kids — a gift that they will cherish throughout their lives.